RA 1080 Eligibility List: The Complete Guide for Board and Bar Passers in the Philippines

 Complete RA 1080 Eligibility List: Professions Covered

-Below is a quick-reference overview of the most common fields, followed by a detailed list of professions recognized under RA 1080 organized by category:
+Below is a quick-reference overview of the most common fields, followed by a detailed breakdown by category.

 ProfessionCovered by RA 1080